Inhale

 A group of workers standing between buildings looked out at the ocean.
 Lily stood with them.
 Was I lighter or heavier?
 Lily wore black, and her hair was shorter and black.
 Did she still want me?
 Why was she with them?

 My legs lost their strength, so I leaned against the wood-planked wall of the Haiou restaurant.
-My fingers felt swollen as I rubbed them together, and the air in my lungs was thick.
-I wanted the machine in the glass room to calm me again, and that need made me angry because I wanted it more than Lily.
+My fingers felt swollen as I rubbed them together, and the air in my lungs was thick, making it hard for me to breathe.
+I wanted the machine in the glass room to calm me, and that need made me angry because I wanted it more than Lily.

 The employees spoke their language to each other as Lily stood by.
 I had done what she expected of me by taking the gas, yet she still abandoned me.
 Everyone likes Lily.
-I was her subservient follower and her assistant, and my thoughts were foolish.
+I was her subservient follower, and my thoughts were foolish.

 Lily didn’t look in need of anything and didn’t seem to recognize me.
 Surely, I must have meant more to her than a ride to Tanneuni.
-I couldn’t think of any reason I should disturb her group, but I approached her anyway because I still deserved to be with her.
+I couldn’t think of any reason I should disturb her, but I approached her anyway because I still deserved to be with her.

 She wasn’t wearing her wedding ring, which made me want to return to our room.
 I was just as needy as she was.
-I remembered on the way to Tanneuni that morning when Lily and I needed each other.
+On the way to Tanneuni that morning, I remembered when Lily and I needed each other.

 When the others stopped speaking, I said to her, “Lily.”